pydicom/pydicom/doc/guides/user/base_element.rst

     >>> ds[0x10, 0x10].value  # element tag
     'Last^First^mid^pre'

-When using the element tag directly a :class:`~dataelem.DataElement` instance is returned, so :attr:`DataElement.value<dataelem.DataElement.value>` must be used to get the value.
+Unlike when accessing with a keyword which returns the element's value, accessing with a tag returns the :class:`~dataelem.DataElement` instance instead, so :attr:`DataElement.value<dataelem.DataElement.value>` must be used to get the value.

 .. warning::